-Each community desk is open from 8:00 am - 9:00 pm during the business week and the staff working the desk help monitor access for each community.
+Each community desk is open from 8am - 9pm during the business week and the staff working the desk help monitor access for each community.
 Community desks are located in Ball Residence, University Tower, North Hall, and Riverwalk Apartments.
-Each residential community also has live-in professional staff (called Residence Life Community Specialists) and live-in undergraduate staff (called Resident Assistants) who are trained in safety and security.
-Live-in IUPD Cadet and Part-Time Officers assist housing staff in monitoring the IU-owned residential communities.
-Full-time IUPD officers patrol the IU-owned residential areas regularly.
+Each residential community also has livein professional staff (called Residence Life Community Specialists) and live-in undergraduate staff (called Resident Assistants) who are trained in safety and security.
+Live-in IUPD Cadet and Part Time Officers assist housing staff in monitoring the IU-owned residential communities.
+Fulltime IUPD officers patrol the IU-owned residential areas regularly.
 Access to IU-owned residential areas is controlled by Housing and Residence Life.
 Physical safety measures are in place at each community, including:

+Ball Residence

-Ball Residence-Entrances to the building are locked 24/7 and require card access for entry.
+Entrances to the building are locked 24/7 and require card access for entry.
 In addition, there are cameras located at entry points and in the lobby area on the first level.
 Each of the residential wings is equipped with 24/7 electronic card access control and each room has a locking mechanism.